The Red Star: On iPhone and Google Android

-In March 2009, Team Red Star partnered with iVerse Comics, a digital comic company that produces digital long form comic books for the iPhone, iPod Touch and Google Android, to release an adaptation of The Red Star in digital media.
+In March 2009, Team Red Star partnered with iVerse Comics, a digital comic company that produced digital long form comic books for the iPhone, iPod Touch and Google Android, to release an adaptation of The Red Star in digital media.
 Issues #1, #2 and #3 are currently available.

 In video games

 The Red Star video game began development at Acclaim Studios Austin in 2002.
 Work on the originally intended Xbox video game has been more or less completed, but it was never published due to Acclaim's bankruptcy.
 While the Xbox version never saw a commercial release, the game itself has been found on some peer-to-peer file-sharing networks, and a demo was available on a disc which shipped with the Official Xbox Magazine.
-The PlayStation 2 game rights were picked up by XS Games with a release originally scheduled for early October 2006.
-It was eventually released on April 24, 2007.
-The OFLC of Australia, an agency similar to the ratings board ESRB in the United States did in 2006 classify the game as "PG" for mild violence.
+The PlayStation 2 game rights were picked up by XS Games and was released on April 24, 2007.
+The OFLC of Australia, an agency similar to the ratings board ESRB in the United States, did in 2006 classify the game as "PG" for mild violence.